rl-language/rlc/docs/sphinx_doc/building.md

 Beside making sure that you have the correct python virtual environment enabled, this command will make sure that when we build LLVM it is available to RLC, even without installing LLVM.

 ## Building
 A properly compiled RLC minimal installation depends on nothing except typical cpp libraries, but when building RLC itself we need a specific configuration of LLVM.
-For this reason we provide a build script that will configure the directories in a resonable configuration.
+For this reason we provide a build script that will configure the directories in a reasonable configuration.

 to do so, you can run